-Whirl Wind propellers are experimental class and are not subject to any Federal Aviation Administration regulations.
-The operator acknowledges that these are experimental propellers and agrees to assume all risk in operating them on an experimental aircraft or any other machine.
-Any and all information in the owner's manual, service letters and other documentation are suggestions only and may not apply to an operator's specific application.
+WhirlWind Propellers are experimental and as such carry additional risk of serious injury, death, and/or significant property damage.
+The operator acknowledges that these are experimental propellers, that the operator is conducting an experiment by operating the propeller, and agrees to assume all risk in operating the propeller on an experimental aircraft or any other machine.
+Any and all information in the owner's manual, service letters, and other documentation may not mitigate the aforementioned risks, and may not apply to an operator's specific application.